heptarch/heptarch.github.io/drafts/demon.md

 Instead, she has resolved some disagreement with Professor Foster about birefringence (in her favour) and walks briskly from the student laboratory to Eversholt Street.
-She ducks into a culvert, unlocks a small service door, and with a moderator lamp kepy by the door, begins the journey down into the tunnels.
+She ducks into a culvert, unlocks a small service door, and with the moderator lamp kept by the door, begins the journey down into the tunnels.

 <p align="center">
   ⁂